I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 What to do

-So the most critical thing here is that you don’t want to turn up late for your interview.
+So the most critical thing is that you don’t want to be late for your interview.

 Anything could happen on the day.

 You could get stuck in traffic or there is a delay in the public transport system.

 Make sure you arrive for your appointment early, even if it’s by 30 minutes.

 That gives you time to settle down, calm your nerves and set yourself up for the interview.

 But there’s more to arriving early than all of that.